Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Comparison of structural parameters between single-S ersic and bulge-disc modelling

 In single-S\'ersic fits, the S\'ersic index $n$ of a galaxy depends on its morphology, with the specific cases of $n \sim 1$ (\ie exponential discs) derived for late-type galaxies and $n\sim 4$ (the de Vaucouleurs profile) derived for elliptical galaxies \citep{De-Vaucouleurs-1948-r14}.
 In between these cases, galaxy morphologies are better defined by their $B/T$, and \citet{Quilley-2022-bimodality} confirmed with visual morphological types that $B/T$ traces the Hubble sequence with some intrinsic dispersion.
 But simulated images show that the measured value of $B/T$ can differ significantly from the true values \citep{Haussler-2022-separating-spheroid-disk} in particular for $B/T\lesssim0.2$ and $B/T\gtrsim0.8$.
 Using prior fits of the bulges to ensure their physical identification in the bulge-disc decomposition and limit the degeneracies in $B/T$, \cite{Quilley-2023-scaling-bulges-and-disks} showed that the bulge S\'ersic index $n_\mathrm{B}$ and $B/T$ vary continuously along the Hubble sequence, as well as with the bulge effective radius.
 The location of bulges along the size-luminosity and size-surface brightness \citep{Kormendy-1977-II-kormendy-relation} planes also depends on $B/T$ and $n_\mathrm{B}$ \citep{Quilley-2023-scaling-bulges-and-disks}.
 This analysis also showed that there is a continuous sequence from pseudo-bulges (with small $R_\mathrm{e}$, $B/T$, and $n_\mathrm{B}$) hosted by late-type spiral galaxies to classical bulges (with large $R_\mathrm{e}$, $B/T$ and $n_\mathrm{B}$) hosted by early-type spirals and lenticulars.

-Within this context, we analyze in \fg\ref{nsersic-nsersicB-BT-3d-space} the 3D parameter space $n$, $n_\mathrm{B}$, and $B/T$ for galaxies with $\IE\le21$ by plotting every pair of parameters with the third as a colour map.
-The goal is to examine how these three parameters may describe galaxy morphologies.
-In the top panel of \fg\ref{nsersic-nsersicB-BT-3d-space}, galaxies in the ERO-Perseus field do display a correlation between the single-S\'ersic index $n$ and $B/T$ for the extreme values: there are very few or no objects with very large $B/T$ and small $n$ or inversely.
-For intermediate values of $B/T$ (in the 0.1 to 0.8 interval), there is a weak diagonal excess of points but the distribution of $n$ values for a given $B/T$ remains wide with wings up to the $0.5$ and $10$ boundaries.
-To systematically check models that do not lie along this diagonal trend, we empirically defined the purple dotted lines to exclude a majority of visually identified spurious fits.
+Within this context, we analyse in \fg\ref{nsersic-nsersicB-BT-3d-space} the 3D parameter space $n$, $n_\mathrm{B}$, and $B/T$ for galaxies with $\IE\le21$ by plotting every pair of parameters with the third as a colour map.
+The goal was to examine how these three parameters may describe galaxy morphologies.
+In the top panel of \fg\ref{nsersic-nsersicB-BT-3d-space}, galaxies in the ERO-Perseus field display a correlation between the single-S\'ersic index $n$ and $B/T$ for the extreme values: There are very few or no objects with a very large $B/T$ and a small $n$ or the inverse.
+For intermediate values of $B/T$ (in the 0.1 to 0.8 interval), there is a weak diagonal excess of points, but the distribution of $n$ values for a given $B/T$ remains wide, with wings up to the $0.5$ and $10$ boundaries.
+To systematically check models that do not lie along this diagonal trend, we empirically defined the dashed black lines to exclude a majority of visually identified spurious fits.
 Both lines have a slope of 0.8 and intercepts of 0.5 and 2.5, respectively.
 This gives a total width along the vertical axis of $0.7$ dex (for comparison, the \rms dispersion around a fitted line is $0.26$ dex).
-The bottom threshold in $n$ as a function of $B/T$ only applies to $B/T > 0.25$, to keep disk-dominated galaxies even with very low $n<1$.
+The bottom threshold in $n$ as a function of $B/T$ only applies to $B/T > 0.25$, to keep disc-dominated galaxies even with very low $n<1$.
 This leads to the identification of 253 and 146 outliers (that is $10.3\%$ and $6.0\%$ of the $\IE\le21$ sample), above and below the delineated region.
 If we compare these 399 outliers to the 218 identified in \fg\ref{all-radii-related-cmap-BT} using the effective radii (see \sct\ref{sct-check-Re}), 88 galaxies are found in common, leaving 529 sources with inconsistencies between the bulge-disc decomposition and the single-S\'ersic models.